 If you need to add information (more photos, landlord consent etc) or amend any details on a Perfect Match form you have already submitted, please use the link below.
 It is important that you use the same name and contact information as your original form, so that we can match with your existing application on our system.

-We often get an extremely high number of applications for the same pet and therefore need to short-list the homes offered and it is not always possible to contact everyone.
-If you haven’t heard back within 5 days this means that we have been unable to progress your application.
+We often receive a huge number of applications for the same pet and therefore need to short-list the homes offered.
+It is not always possible to contact everyone, so if you haven’t heard back within 5 working days this means that we have been unable to progress your application.

-Again – we also encourage you to complete a general online form even if there is no specific animal matching your needs as we do check through forms on file prior to listing animals onto the website.
+Again – we encourage you to complete a general online form even if there is no specific animal matching your needs, as we do check through forms on file before listing animals onto the website.
+If we find a potential match, we will contact you to discuss whether the animal is suitable for you.
+This not only saves us time, but can also speed up the adoption process for you, as we will already have most of the information we need.

-When you submit your form, you will receive an automatic acknowledgment to the email address you included, which is confirmation that the form was received.
-The form will be sent to us by email as well as loaded automatically onto our animal database.
+When you submit your form, you will receive an automatic acknowledgment to the email address you included, which is confirmation that the form has been received.
+A notification is also emailed to us to flag your new application on our Centre database for our staff to review.

 Please do not ‘phone the centre to check on progress or to ask whether we have received the form